-If she becomes house-bound or bedridden it must follow that her deprivation of liberty just dissolves.
+If she becomes house-bound or bed-ridden it must follow that her deprivation of liberty just dissolves.
 It is often said that one stress-tests a proposition with some more extreme facts.
 Imagine a man in hospital in a coma.
 Imagine that such a man has no relations demanding to take him away.
 Literally, he is not "free to leave".
 Literally, he is under continuous supervision.
 Is he in a situation of deprivation of liberty?
 Surely not.
-So if Katherine cannot realistically leave in the sense described above then insights into these cases, but there is a difference between a report of such a hearing and the public record of a judgment. it must follow that the second part of the acid test is not satisfied.
+So if Katherine cannot realistically leave in the sense described above then it must follow that the second part of the acid test is not satisfied.